IBM Virtual Private Cloud#

 resource_group_id: <RESOURCE_GROUP_ID>

-Summary of the configuration keys for the create and reuse mode#
+Summary of configuration keys for IBM Cloud:#

 Group